 Marine protected area (MPA) network development

-The Government of Canada is making important progress in expanding its network of MPAs.
-Federal MPA legislated authorities are committed to working with provincial and territorial counterparts, Aboriginal groups, industry and environmental non-governmental organizations to build a national network of MPAs.
+The Government of Canada is making important progress on its marine conservation network.
+Federal Marine Protected Area (MPA) legislated authorities including Fisheries and Oceans Canada, Parks Canada and Environment and Climate Change Canada are committed to working with provincial and territorial counterparts, First Nations and Indigenous organizations, industry and environmental non-governmental organizations to build a national network of MPAs and other conservation areas.

 Canada's National Network